Steven Kwan Player Props: Guardians vs. Red Sox

-The Cleveland Guardians, including Steven Kwan (hitting .278 in his past 10 games, with a double, five walks and three RBI), take on starting pitcher Nick Pivetta and the Boston Red Sox at Fenway Park, Friday at 7:10 PM ET.
+The Cleveland Guardians and Steven Kwan, who went 2-for-5 last time out, battle Brayan Bello and the Boston Red Sox at Fenway Park, Saturday at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Rockies.
+In his last game, he had two hits (going 2-for-5) against the Red Sox.

 Steven Kwan Game Info & Props vs. the Red Sox